 Need to get rid of roaches?
 A roach exterminator from Life After Bugs can get remove the roaches and get you on a roach control program to prevent future infestations.
 We have offices in Katy, Richmond, and West Houston and server communities throughout Fort Bend County, and West Harris County.
-Contact us to schedule a free inspection or quote for pest prevention plans.
+Contact us to schedule an inspection or quote for pest prevention plans.

 A professional roach control expert should be called in to identify the type of cockroach that has infested your home so that they can use the most effective treatment for its species.